oracle-devrel/netsuite.devo.build/tutorials/suitetalk-rest-tutorials/suitebilling-use-cases/case-2-manage-your-subscription-sales.md

 Clean Water Co. wants the silver support tier and has 25 users.
 Because they are one of your first customers, they receive a 50% discount on their setup costs.

-> 📢  **Note:** Leaving a field undefined leaves it unchanged.
+> 📢 &nbsp; **Note:** Leaving a field undefined leaves it unchanged.
 If you want to set the value of a field to an empty value, you must explicitly set the field to null in the request body.

 A successful request returns a response with HTTP status **204 No Content**.
 The endpoint for the modified record is returned in the response headers.